BeyondMicroControl/AsciiCAD/README.md

 ## Why AsciiCAD?

+- Hardware and Firmware descriptions become 'one' in sourcecode
-- Schematics as plain text, close to the code
+- Schematics as plain text, tight to the code, allowing semantic extraction (still more than just a drawing)
-- Clean Git diffs
+- Ideal for MCU, CPU, and digital designs
 - No binaries, no lock-in
-- Schematics stay close to code
-- Ideal for MCU, CPU, and digital designs

 ---